-Holistic approaches to child development and learning recognize the connection of mind, body, and spirit.
-When early learning and child care workers take a holistic approach, they pay attention to children's physical, personal, social, emotional and spiritual well-being, as well as the cognitive aspects of learning.
-Holistic development means developing the whole child, socially, emotionally, physically, intellectually and spiritually.
-A holistic approach avoids the development of risky and low-performing behaviors.
+Holistic approaches to child development recognize the connection between mind, body, and spirit.
+Early learning and child care workers who take a holistic approach pay attention to children's physical, personal, social, emotional, and spiritual well-being, as well as the cognitive aspects of learning.
+Holistic development means developing the whole child in all aspects: socially, emotionally, physically, intellectually, and spiritually.
+This approach helps to avoid the development of risky and low-performing behaviors.
 Holistic development encourages children to explore all their intelligences and abilities and to see the world in its entirety.